maretOlia/HTTPServer/README.md

  "package" phase recursively invokes previews phases: "validate" ,"compile" and "test".
 Therefore, the project will be build and all unit-test will run (but we haven't any at this moment).
 ____________________________________________________________________________________________________________________________
- To run application, we can use our IDE or ran "main" method from the command prompt.
+ To run the application, we can use our IDE or run "main" method from the command prompt.
 To do the second thing:
- - go to folder where "jar" file is placed and type next:   "java -jar HTTPServer-1.0-SNAPSHOT.jar" where "HTTPServer-1.0-SNAPSHOT" is the name of our "jar"
+ - go to folder where "jar" file is placed and type the next:   "java -jar HTTPServer-1.0-SNAPSHOT.jar" where "HTTPServer-1.0-SNAPSHOT" is the name of our "jar".

-To stop process type "Ctrl+C"
+To stop process type "Ctrl+C".
 ____________________________________________________________________________________________________________________________

 !!!
 The table with logs from "status" page doesn't display speed (b/s).
 Using "ChannelTrafficShapingHandler.class" to compute